-The Felcone Company has published several basic reference books in the fields of New Jersey bibliography and New Jersey history, and we are a distributor of a number of other important New Jersey reference works.
+The Felcone Company has published several basic reference books in the fields of New Jersey bibliography and New Jersey history, and we are a distributor of a number of other important New Jersey reference works as well as one recent non-New Jersey book.
 Prices are net, and shipping is $6 for the first clothbound volume or $4 for a pamphlet.
-New Jersey residents will be charged 6.875% state sales tax.
+New Jersey residents will be charged 6.625% state sales tax.
 Members of the book trade may inquire for quantity discounts on our own publications.

 Printing in New Jersey, 1754–1800: A Descriptive Bibliography.
 By Joseph J. Felcone.
 (Worcester: American Antiquarian Society, 2012).
 8½ x 11 in.
 544 pages.
 Cloth.
 Dust jacket. $125.

 The first permanent printing office in New Jersey was established in 1754 by James Parker.
 Laws, proceedings of the assembly, and proclamations of the royal governors all came from Parker's press, as did numerous works for the fledgling College of New Jersey (now Princeton University).
 Other printers soon saw opportunity in New Jersey, so that by 1800, forty-four individuals had been either proprietors or partners in printing offices spread across the state from Sussex County to Cumberland County.
 Printing in New Jersey contains full descriptions of all of the known products of every eighteenth-century New Jersey press.